 Commenting on Ofqual’s decision

-to make an adjustment to grading standards in GCSE French and German, Geoff Barton, General Secretary of the Association of School and College Leaders, said:
+to revert to teacher-assessed grades in A-levels and GCSEs, instead of grades which have been moderated down, Geoff Barton, General Secretary of the Association of School and College Leaders, said: